 I hit the asphalt hard, but got to my feet seemingly without any serious injury.
 Blood was flowing heavily down my arm.
 The deep wound zagging across my forearm looked like the aftermath of a shark attack.
 I could see bone.
 The emergency ward at Banglamung Hospital did a great job of stitching together the slab of flesh and muscles.
 Mint had disinfected the scar everyday.
 My 'wife' merely phoned to say that I should drive better.
 I could do nothing good in her eyes.

 I had told my daughter that my people came from the sea.
 We were khon talay.
 The ocean made us strong.
 She loved the beach.
 Neither her mother nor Mint favored the sea, but I didn't have to worry about them.
-I was free and stripped down to my swimming shorts at the end of the pier.
-The tide was out and the surface was a good twelve-foot drop from where I stood.
+I was free and stripped down to my swimming shorts at the end of the pier and climbed a low derrick.
+The surface was a good twelve-foot drop from where I stood.
 Colorful fish darted between the shell-encrusted support beams.
 I dove head first to prove my New Englander's love for the sea.

 "And feed to duck."
 Thai newspapers chronically reran gory tales of wives severing a philandering husband's penis.
 They gave it to ducks, because pigs wouldn't eat penis.